jaredly/jaredly.github.io/source/_posts/javascript-interop-with-reason-and-bucklescript.md

 title: JavaScript Interop with Reason and BuckleScript
+featured: true
 author: Jared Forsyth
 date: 2017-06-03 22:00:35
 tags:
+  - javascript
+  - reason
+  - ocaml
+categories:
+  - javascript
+description: How to communicate safely and unsafely with the host language.
 ---
 So you've all ready to write some Reason but you need to call a JavaScript function?
 Or maybe you can't figure out how to write something in OCaml-land and wish you could just bail for a minute & write it in JavaScript?
 Fortunately, both of those are fairly easy to pull off.